-Off-site Fee in lieu of construction.
+5. Off-site Fee in lieu of construction.

-Where a new sidewalk is required to be constructed, a waiver may be granted by the Planning Board and a fee in lieu of that sidewalk shall be paid if one or more of the following conditions apply:
+Where a new off-site sidewalk must be constructed, a waiver may be granted by the Planning Board/Site Plan Review Committee and a fee in lieu of that sidewalk shall be paid if one or more of the following conditions apply:

-(1) The sidewalk is proposed to be constructed within an existing right-of-way where sufficient right-of- way or easement width does not exist or cannot be dedicated to build the sidewalk without reducing existing transportation facilities such as travel lanes, onstreet parking, bicycle lanes, and the adaptive reuse or preservation of an existing building or structure prevents extending the sidewalk onto private property.
-In these instances, compliance to the maximum extent practicable is required and a fee is paid for the balance of sidewalk not constructed.

-(2) The sidewalk is proposed to be constructed within or on existing natural resources or their associated setback requirements, steep slopes great than 25%, historic or archaeological features.

-(3) The sidewalk is a part of a publicly funded project that includes sidewalks.
-In this case, the developer shall pay the fee based on the town or State design up to the amount limited by the Fee Schedule.

-(3) The sidewalk is more than five hundred (500) feet from an existing sidewalk, measured from the closest points along the road frontage.

-The fee shall be based on the amounts identified in the town's Fees Schedule and may be prorated based on partial compliance.
+- a.
+The sidewalk is proposed to be constructed within an existing right-of-way where sufficient right-of-way or easement width does not exist or cannot be dedicated to build the sidewalk without reducing existing transportation facilities such as travel lanes, on street parking, and bicycle lanes as determined by the Town Engineer and the adaptive reuse or preservation of an existing building or structure prevents extending the sidewalk onto private property.
+In these instances, compliance to the maximum extent practicable is required and a fee is paid for the balance of sidewalk not constructed. - b.
+The sidewalk is proposed to be constructed within or on existing natural resources or their associated setback requirements, steep slopes greater than 25%, historic or archaeological features. - c.
+The sidewalk is a part of a publicly funded project that includes sidewalks.
+In this case, the developer shall pay the fee based on the town or State design up to the amount limited by the Fee Schedule. - d.
+The sidewalk for a commercial project that is more than five hundred (500) feet from an existing sidewalk, as measured from the closest points of the existing sidewalk to the subject property line along the existing road frontage. - e.
+The sidewalk for a residential or mixed-use project is fifteen hundred (1,500) feet or fifty (50) feet times the maximum number of dwelling units allowed per the base density of the development parcel(s), whichever is greater, as measured from the closest points of the existing sidewalk to the subject property line along the existing road frontage. - f.
+The fee shall be based on the amounts found in the town's Fees Schedule and may be prorated based on partial compliance.
 The total cost of the project shall include all construction costs associated with the improvement as approved by the town.

-In the event that a fee in lieu of constructing a sidewalk is approved, the developer must provide a recorded easement if necessary for the future development of the sidewalk.
+If a fee in lieu of constructing a sidewalk is approved, the developer must provide a recorded easement for the future development of the sidewalk.

 All fees shall be paid prior to the issuance of a building permit and shall not transfer to future projects on the same property.